Contributor Training: DDEV Docker Image Maintenance

 The test will build the container locally and then run a suite of bats tests on it.
 You can look at the Makefile to see exactly what the test does.
 The ddev-webserver test runs tests/ddev-webserver/test.sh $(DOCKER_ORG)/ddev-webserver:$(VERSION), which runs the bats files in the tests directory.

-bats is a bash-based test framework and it’s used here because the tests have nothing to do with Golang, and for most people the barrier to entry for a bash test is lower. bats is also used by default in DDEV add-on tests, and is covered in the Contributor Training on Add-Ons.
+bats is a bash-based test framework and it’s used here because the tests have nothing to do with Go, and for most people the barrier to entry for a Bash test is lower. bats is also used by default in DDEV add-on tests, and is covered in the Contributor Training on Add-Ons.
 PRs that make nontrivial changes to the Docker images should normally have test coverage at this level.

 Testing images with the Golang-based tests